NHOrus/srwq-compilation/episode-05.md

 "...Let's just go."

-You've woken up in the portside toilet of the Tausendfuessler.
+You've woken up in the port side toilet of the Tausendfuessler.
 The door has been locked from the outside somehow, and the inside handle is on the ground beside the door.
 You've been checked for weapons, you only have your hairpins, a hairbrush, a mobile phone with no credit and a melted chocolate bar you apparently left in your back pocket.
-There is half a roll of toiler papet, a relatively clean toilet brush, and a discarded porno magazine.
+There is half a roll of toiler paper, a relatively clean toilet brush, and a discarded porno magazine.
 The light fixture is broken, but light streams in through a small window.

 "BUHUHUHUHUomnomnomWAAAAAAOmnomsniffsniff...."